 “Being outside every day is my favorite part of the job,” Spreeman said.
 “The work might seem like it’s the same, but the puzzle of clearing trees from power lines and transformers is different every day.”

-In addition to being able to work outdoors year-round, the camaraderie between tree trimmers and their crews, as well as the impact trimmers have on their community are the major draws to the profession.
+In addition to working outdoors, the camaraderie between tree trimmers and their crews, as well as the impact trimmers have on their community, are the major draws to the profession.

-“Interacting with the community and the impact you make while doing storm restoration, how many lives you touch because people depend on you to help restore the power to the communities is very rewarding,” Spreeman added.
+“Interacting with the community, the impact you make while doing storm restoration and how many lives you touch because people depend on you to help restore the power to the communities is very rewarding,” Spreeman said.

-“Growing up with three older sisters, it was nice to experience the camaraderie and brotherhood that tree trimming offers,” said Marty Kenosian, arborist DTE Energy.
+“Growing up with three older sisters, it was nice to experience the camaraderie and brotherhood that tree trimming offers,” Marty Kenosian, arborist for DTE Energy, said.

 On top of all that is the ability to make good money with great benefits.

 “The amount of money that you can make was definitely a positive surprise,” Kenosian said.
-“It’s something I didn’t realize when I first started, but quickly became a huge benefit.”
+“It’s something I didn’t realize when I first started, but it quickly became a huge benefit.

-“Dig deep and learn everything you can about the trade,” Ford emphasized.
-“There is always new training and techniques, classes, and seminars you can learn from to strive to be on top of the industry.
+“Dig deep and learn everything you can about the trade,” Ford said.
+“There is always new training and techniques, classes and seminars you can learn from to strive to be on top of the industry.
 Knowledge is power.”

 Interested in becoming a tree trimmer?